History of The Foundation

 The Bahamas Primary School Student of the Year Awards Program is a premier National Awards Recognition program for 6th graders in The Bahamas.
-Since it was established in 1997, over 2,800 primary school students have been recognized and over $2 Million Dollars in scholarships and prizes presented.
-The 2022 Totals: $204,000.00 in scholarships and $50,000.00 in prizes (Airline tickets, trophies, medals, computers, donation of books and other prizes) Grand total: over $2.2 Million Dollars since 1997 in scholarship and prizes.
+Since it was established in 1997, over 3,000 primary school students have been recognized and over $2 Million Dollars in scholarships.
+The 2023 Totals: $246,000.00 in scholarships and $50,000.00 in prizes (Airline tickets, trophies, medals, computers, donation of books and other prizes) Grand total: over $2.5 Million Dollars since 1997 in scholarship and prizes.

 The Bahamas Primary School Student of the Year Awards Program is a premier National Awards Recognition program for 6th graders in The Bahamas.
 The program was introduced by Ricardo P. Deveaux - Distinguished Charter President of the Nassau, Bahamas Pan-Hellenic Council and was designed to salute the achievements of our younger achievers.
 Mr. Deveaux was impressed with the prestigious Florida College Student of the Year Awards Program sponsored by Florida Leader Magazine and Oxendine Publishing Company and felt the need to establish a national awards program in his country.
 Ricardo was one of seven finalists in the 1992 Florida College Student of the Year Awards Program.